-Structural field analysis in the gully below the entrance of the Russian coal mine in Pyramiden has shown the presence of a sub-vertical, steeply east-dipping brittle fault tentatively interpreted as the Balliolbreen Fault and comprised of cataclastic fault rock that, half-way to the mine, crosscuts steeply east-dipping, quartzitic, (Lower-lowermost Upper?)
-Devonian sedimentary rocks involved in a fold structure with bedding locally overturned to the east (Figure 2 and Figure 3a, and supplement 3).
-Thin section analysis on both sides of this fault (supplement 1) shows cataclased (Lower-lowermost Upper?)
-Devonian sandstone both in the fault footwall and hanging wall, suggesting that there are no basement rocks at this locality, which is supported by geological maps of Harland et al. (1974), Aakvik (1981), Lamar et al. (1986), and geological maps and logs of Trust Arktikugol (1988; Sirotkin, pers. comm.
-2019).
+Structural field analysis in the gully below the entrance of the Russian coal mine in Pyramiden has shown the presence of a sub-vertical, steeply east-dipping brittle fault tentatively interpreted as the Balliolbreen Fault and comprised of cataclastic fault rock that, half-way to the mine, crosscuts steeply east-dipping, quartzitic (Lower-lowermost Upper?)
+Devonian sedimentary rocks involved in a fold structure with bedding locally overturned to the east (Figs. 3, 4a, S3).
+Thin section analysis on both sides of this fault (Fig. S1) shows cataclased (Lower-lowermost Upper?)
+Devonian quartzitic sandstone both in the fault footwall and hanging wall, suggesting that there are no basement rocks at this locality, which is supported by geological maps of Harland et al. (1974), Aakvik (1981), and Lamar et al. (1986) and geological maps and logs of Trust Arktikugol (1988; Alexander Sirotkin, personal communication, 2019).
 In addition, the steeply east-dipping fault does not seem to extend upwards into overlying uppermost Devonian-Mississippian clastic deposits above phyllitic coal-rich sedimentary strata.
-It is possible that the décollements within uppermost Devonian-Mississippian coals-coaly shales represent the upward low-angle continuation of the steeply east-dipping fault, but the structural location of the décollements (almost directly over the fault) would require an abrupt change of geometry of the fault from subvertical to low-angle (c.
-30°; Figure 3b) within a narrow zone, which is unlikely.
-In addition, fault surfaces and lithological transitions switch from dominant N-S to NNW-SSE strikes and trends in uppermost Devonian-Mississippian coals-coaly shales below the coal-mine entrance (Figure 2 and Figure 3a, and stereonet 3 in Figure 2) to dominantly WNW-ESE in Lower (-lowermost Upper?)
-Devonian rocks and uppermost Devonian-Mississippian sandstone above the mine entrance (Figure 2 and Figure 3 a, and stereonet 2 in Figure 2), i.e., parallel to most outcrops sections of uppermost Devonian-Mississippian strata in this part of the study area.
+It is possible that the décollements within uppermost Devonian-Mississippian coals-coaly shales represent the upward lowangle continuation of the steeply east-dipping fault, but the structural location of the décollements (almost directly over the fault) would require an abrupt change of geometry of the fault from subvertical to low-angle (ca. 30°; Fig. 4b) within a narrow zone, which is unlikely.
+In addition, fault surfaces and lithological transitions switch from dominant N-S to NNW-SSE strikes and trends in uppermost Devonian-Mississippian coals-coaly shales below the coal-mine entrance (Figs. 3 and 4a, and stereonet 3 in Fig. 3) to dominantly WNW-ESE in Lower (-lowermost Upper?)
+Devonian rocks and uppermost Devonian-Mississippian sandstone above the mine entrance (Figs. 3 and 4a, and stereonet 2 in Fig. 3), i.e., parallel to most outcrops sections of uppermost Devonian-Mississippian strata in this part of the study area.

 Above the coal mine in Pyramiden, the contact between Lower (-lowermost Upper?)
 Devonian sedimentary strata and uppermost Devonian-Mississippian sedimentary rocks is not clearly exposed (partly loose blocks) and its nature is relatively speculative.
 It may be (1) a (folded?) stratigraphic unconformity and/or (2) a bedding-parallel décollement.
-Based on the internal geometry of bedding surfaces and deformation state of uppermost Devonian-Mississippian sedimentary strata of the Billefjorden Group, which are arranged into contractional, west-verging duplexes separated by low-angle, bedding-parallel décollements (Figure 3b), it is possible that the stratigraphic contact hosts a décollement, e.g., the potential prolongation of one of the décollements within coal- and coaly shale-rich deposits of the Billefjorden Group (Figure 2 and Figure 3b).

-However, uppermost Devonian-Mississippian deposits above the coal mine appear to consist only of clastic deposits and, hence, lack weak coals-coaly shales into which décollements preferentially localize.
+Based on the internal geometry of bedding surfaces and deformation state of uppermost Devonian-Mississippian sedimentary strata of the Billefjorden Group, which are arranged into contractional, west-verging duplexes separated by low-angle, bedding-parallel décollements (Fig. 4b), it is possible that the stratigraphic contact hosts a décollement, e.g., the potential prolongation of one of the décollements within coal- and coaly-shale-rich deposits of the Billefjorden Group (Figs. 3 and 4b).
+However, uppermost Devonian- Mississippian deposits above the coal mine appear to consist only of clastic deposits and, hence, lack weak coals-coaly shales into which décollements preferentially localize.
 Thus, the contact between Lower (-lowermost Upper?)
 Devonian and uppermost Devonian-Mississippian sedimentary rocks above the mine in Pyramiden most likely corresponds to a (folded?) unconformity.